zenobio93/seat-docs/docs/admin_guides/squads.md

 !!! hint
     Don't pay attention to your Squads Description.
 If it's too long, it will be shortened when displayed on the Squad Tile.
-    However, the full description will always been available on the Squad Card into the general pane.
+    However, the full description will always be available on the Squad Card into the general pane.